TicketsBot/docs/src/setup/individual.md

 > **For example:** to enable thread mode **-** Run `/setup use-threads`, choose `true`, click `ticket_notification_channel`, then select the channel desired from list

 - _Please note, the selected channel must already exist._

-### Welcome Message
-An explanation of the welcome message is available [here](./dashboard.md#welcome-message).
-The command `/setup welcomemessage` is used to configure the welcome message.

-> **For example:** to change the welcome message to `Hello, thank you for contacting support`
->
-> - Run `/setup welcomemessage Hello, thank you for contacting support`

-- You may make use of placeholders in your welcome message.
-You can view a list of placeholders [here](../miscellaneous/placeholders.md).

-- You may also use discord message formatting to include links to channels, emojis, roles, or usernames in your welcome message.
-First, you will need to have discord developer mode turned on - in your personal discord account settings > advanced > discord developer mode.
-Second, you can right click any channel name, username, message, etc and choose `Copy ID`.
-Third, use the `structure` section of [discord's messge formatting chart](https://discord.com/developers/docs/reference#message-formatting) to include it in your welcome message.

 ## Additional Settings
 Additional settings are available on the [dashboard](./dashboard.md), such as [reaction panels](./panels.md).
 It is advised that you read these guides next.